Councilman Steven D. Ross

 Councilman Steve Ross represents Ward 6, the fastest growing area of Las Vegas.
 Ward 6 encompasses the far northwest and Centennial Hills—an area that has doubled in population in the last six years.

 Growth and a changing population create unparalleled challenges in Ward 6.
 Councilman Ross is committed to protecting the existing rural areas while at the same time making Ward 6 an attractive place for new families.
 To accomplish these goals, Councilman Ross has placed public safety, smart growth and providing recreational opportunities as his top priorities.
-Councilman Ross believes it is important to make sure that public services and structures such as fire stations, police, roads and flood control channels keep pace with the growth in the community.
+Councilman Ross believes it is important to make sure that public services and structures, such as fire stations, police, roads and flood control channels, keep pace with the growth in the community.

 Steve Ross’ election to the Las Vegas City Council follows years of community involvement as a volunteer—and Councilman Ross continues those volunteer efforts today.
 He is currently on the Board of Directors for the Las Vegas Area Boy Scout Council and has been very active with Little League, lacrosse and other youth activities.
 Ross is an active member of his church.

-Councilman Ross is working to expand employment opportunities in the northwest.
+Councilman Ross is working to expand employment opportunities in the Northwest.
 With the opening of the Centennial Hills Hospital, there are new opportunities for medical offices and facilities.
-He is also working on ensuring that employment centers and industrial centers are created in the northwest to bring much needed jobs to our community.
+He is also working on ensuring that employment centers and industrial centers are created in the Northwest to bring much needed jobs to our community.
 Councilman Ross worked with the College of Southern Nevada to identify land for a future campus to bring educational opportunities to our youth and training for all families.
-Councilman Ross has been instrumental in the approval of two new fire stations in Ward 6, and is also working towards a Ward 6 (northwest) police substation at Buffalo Drive and Deer Springs Way.
+Councilman Ross has been instrumental in the approval of two new fire stations in Ward 6, and also is working towards a Ward 6 (northwest) police substation at Buffalo Drive and Deer Springs Way.
 Councilman Ross opened the largest community and senior center in Nevada and the Centennial Hills library.

 A certified master electrician, Ross served for a number of years as an assistant business manager for the International Brotherhood of Electrical Workers.
-Steve Ross also knows how important it is to represent the needs of small business owners having worked for many small business owners over his career.
+Steve Ross also knows how important it is to represent the needs of small business owners, having worked for many small business owners over his career.